railsstudent/nestjs-lint-tools/README.md

 ✔ Package installation in progress... ☕
 Starting library setup...
 ?
 Do you like to set strict mode in tsconfig.json?
 Yes ?
+Do you like to set esModuleInterop to true in tsconfig.json?
+Yes ?
 Do you like to add cspell for spell checking?
 Yes
 ?
 Do you like to add unimported to find unused files and dependencies?
 Yes ?
 Do you like to add commitlint to adopt the convention of commit message?
 Yes